Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-code.md

 - [Any challenges encountered and how they were resolved, or "None"]

-Dependencies:

-- [How this task connects with previous tasks]
-- [What future tasks will build on this one]

-The progress tracking file has been updated at: progress-tracker/[feature-name]/[task-name]-progress.md

 I am now awaiting the next task assignment.
 I will NOT proceed to any other tasks without explicit direction.
 </result>
 </attempt_completion>